NVIDIA/cutlass/README.md

 - A new way to instantiate default GEMM kernels using `CollectiveBuilder`s that supersede the 2.x `DefaultXConfiguration` types in favour a metaprogramming based kernel generator functionality.
 See [example 49](/examples/49_hopper_gemm_schedules_with_collective_builder/49_hopper_gemm_schedules_with_collective_builder.cu).
 - Extensions to the CUTLASS library and profiler to support CUTLASS 3.0 Hopper kernels, and a new format for kernel procedural names.
+- *Announcement*: CUTLASS plans to rename the GitHub branch `master` to `main` with a future release.

 ## New architecture, compiler, and CUDA Toolkit requirements